dclive/SurfaceLaptopGo/README.md

 Put the EFI in place; use OCAT (https://github.com/ic005k/OCAuxiliaryTools) to help with mounting the EFI partition and similar copy operations.

 Works: Video, audio, trackpad, touch, wifi, bluetooth.
-As of v1.10: sleep/wake work as expected (a little slow, but it works fine).
+As of v1.10: sleep/wake work (a little slow, but it works).

 Doesn't work: One should go into System Settings / Trackpad and unselect "Look up and data detectors", as (at least in 12.5.1) leaving this on caused cursor/trackpad irregularities in Finder.